 Burlington Northern Santa Fe Railroad’s South TransCon track connects McKinley County to the Pacific Ocean oriented - Port of Long Beach and the Gulf of Mexico oriented - Port of Houston, as well as ports of entry at the Mexican and Canadian borders.
 BNSF operates a major rail yard in downtown Gallup.

-Amtrak offers passenger rail service for McKinley County, providing east-bound service to Chicago, IL and west-bound service to Los Angeles, CA.
+Amtrak offers passenger rail service for McKinley County, providing east-bound service to Chicago, IL and west-bound service to Los Angeles, CA on the Southwest Chief route.

 Local: Gallup Municipal Airport

 The Gallup Municipal Airport, a general aviation airport, is owned and operated by the City of Gallup.
-The services provided include a Fixed Base Operator (FBO) Gallup Flying Service, Federal Express, Gallup Med Flight, Budget Car Rental, and the Civil Air Patrol (CAP).
+The services provided include service six days a week to/from Phoenix operated by Advanced Airlines, Fixed Base Operator (FBO) KT Aero, FedEx, Gallup Med Flight, and the Civil Air Patrol (CAP).

 |Runway Direction||Length (Feet)||Surface||Weight Limit|